tara-pogancev/android-developers-course/README.md

 # Android Developers Course - Kotlin
-This repository contains a set of excercise projects for the Android Basics in Kotlin course.
+This repository contains a set of exercise projects for the Android Basics in Kotlin course.
 The course is made by Google and consists of 6 Units going over the fundamentals of Android development.

 **[Android Basics in Kotlin](https://developer.android.com/courses/android-basics-kotlin/course)**